aldi/bulma-social/README.md

  - `is-vk`
  - `is-yahoo`

-### Seperate button styles for each brand: Work in progress.
+### Separate button styles for each brand: Work in progress.

 Examples
 --------